mozilla/inclusion/evaluation_tools/coc-assessment-tool/supported-groups.md

 Also called [protected groups](https://en.wikipedia.org/wiki/Protected_group), supported groups is intended as a reflection of who has been excluded or marginalized in our communities, and industry.

-Providing a list of supported groups **signals an accountability for the experiences of all people; all participants in a project, or at an event.**   For those who have regularly been excluded, or hurt by omission this visibity is crucial, and much needed invitation.
+Providing a list of supported groups **signals an accountability for the experiences of all people; all participants in a project, or at an event.**   For those who have regularly been excluded, or hurt by omission this visibility is crucial, and much needed invitation.

 Below is a positive example of an inclusive statement: